Reservations are required for field trips.

 The corn maze is an optional activity on the farm for field trips.
 Conquering the maze can take from 20 minutes to an hour.
 We usually open the maze for classes who wish to participate after lunch.
 Under NO circumstances should anyone enter the maze without staff present.

 About our curriculum

 Our field trips are tailored to accommodate various age groups.
-Teachers may choose activities that they feel are most age appropriate for their students.
-Tractor drivers who provide the hayride to the pumpkin patch will alter their talk about the farm to accommodate the needs of the students on board.
+Teachers may choose activities that they feel are most age appropriate for their students or that fit into their time constraints.
+Please indicate these concerns on the comments section of your reservation so that we may plan accordingly.